 And a BONUS – !

 26. Sunlight in Your Pocket.
 When I’m not helping Joy with her Joy’s Thai Food blog, I’m out in the Thailand rainforest shooting wildlife of all sorts.
-I found that my LED flashlight has the same light balance as sunlight.
-So, when I find a little Malayan Orchid Mantis like this one, I just turn on my flashlight and hit it with some rays of artificial sunlight to make the photo better than it was using just natural light.
+I found that my LED headlamp has the same light balance as sunlight.
+So, when I find a little Malayan Orchid Mantis, I just turn on my light and hit it with some rays of artificial sunlight to make the photo better than it was using just natural light.
 Use one to highlight your food photography as well!
 It works amazingly well.
-Get one with an adjustable beam – wide to concentrated.
-I use the Ultra-Fire series of flashlights.
+Get one with a wide beam – it’s better.
+I use the Petzl brand series of headlamps most often.

-10-Part Series: How to Start a Food Blog
+10-Part Series: How to Start a Thai Food Blog